Rama Varma Parikshith Thampuran: Reign and integration with India

+Scholarship

+Beyond his royal duties, Thampuran was a highly regarded Sanskrit scholar.
+He was an authority on the Nyaya school of philosophy and wrote original literature as well as commentaries on several classical works.
+His compositions include a number of Sanskrit Kavyas, notably the Champu Prabandha Prahlādacharita.
+Among his students in Nyayashastra and Natya Shastra was the legendary Koodiyattam artist Māni Mādhava Chākyār, who notably accepted the challenge of staging Thampuran's new Prahlādacharita in 1962.

 Coronation

 Parikshith Thampuran had his coronation on the grounds of the Durbar Hall in Ernakulam in August, 1948.
 This was away from the convention that the coronation was to be held at the Ariyittuvazhcha Kovilakam in Mattancherry.

 Work

 Thampuran was a Sanskrit scholar of supreme rank.
 He also wrote many Sanskrit Kāvya, like Prahlādacharita.He was an authority on Nyaya and wrote commentaries on several literary works, besides composing original Sanskrit works of his own.

+Personal life

+He was married to Ittyanath Madathil Madhavi from the Ittyanath family of Villadom in Thrissur.
+She was the stepdaughter of his uncle, Rama Varma XVII, and Parukutty Nethyaramma.

+Thampuran passed away in 1964 at Thrippunithura.